MdZayed01/odoo-17-tutorial/3.Chapter-3:Models-And-Basic-Fields/README.md

 <br>

-Create a model in models.py from reading the article. add path to odoo.conf and restart your odoo machine you can see a reflection of model.
+Create a model in models.py from reading the article. add path to odoo.conf,restart your odoo machine and upgrade your App, you can see a reflection of model.